-- a. provide the Complainant with a general understanding of the Code, specifically the Sexual and Interpersonal Misconduct Procedures and the investigation process; - b. provide the Complainant with a written explanation of the Complainant's rights and options pursuant to the Code, including the right to an Advisor and to have a Representative participate as described in Chapter 6, Section II of the Code; - c. discuss and provide written information regarding forms of support or immediate interventions available to the Complainant, such as on and off-campus resources, interim measures, etc.: - discuss and provide written information regarding any accommodations that may be appropriate concerning the Complainant's academic, University housing, transportation, and/or University employment arrangements; - e. seek to determine if the Complainant wishes to notify law enforcement authorities, wishes to be assisted in notifying law enforcement authorities, or does not wish to notify law enforcement authorities of the allegation(s); and - f. inform the Complainant about how the University will protect the Complainant's confidentiality, including the omission of the Complainant's identifying information in publicly-available records, to the extent permissible by law.
+- a. provide the Complainant with a general understanding of the Code, specifically the Sexual and Interpersonal Misconduct Procedures and the investigation process: - b. provide the Complainant with a written explanation of the Complainant's rights and options pursuant to the Code, including the right to an Advisor as described in Chapter 6, Section II of the Code and to have a Representative participate as described in Chapter 6, Section III of the Code; - c. discuss and provide written information regarding forms of support or immediate interventions available to the Complainant, such as on and off-campus resources, interim measures, etc.; - d. discuss and provide written information regarding any accommodations that may be appropriate concerning the Complainant's academic, University housing, transportation, and/or University employment arrangements; - e. seek to determine if the Complainant wishes to notify law enforcement authorities, wishes to be assisted in notifying law enforcement authorities, or does not wish to notify law enforcement authorities of the allegation(s); and - f. inform the Complainant about how the University will protect the Complainant's confidentiality, including the omission of the Complainant's identifying information in publicly available records, to the extent permissible by law.